Written by John Sayles

 Junior can’t read if he’s high on crack!

-A reporter, Danny O’Brien (portrayed by Danny Huston) latches onto Dicky’s connection with some developers through his very well-connected family and start digging.
+A reporter, Danny O’Brien (portrayed by Danny Huston) latches onto Dicky’s connection with some developers through his very well-connected family and starts digging.

 The problem is that Danny is going through the motions in life.
 He decided a little too late that Nora (portrayed by Maria Bello) was the woman for him.
 She’s also a journalist and has kept up the dedication to her field despite the fact that her newest love is willing to sell his soul to the tobacco industry.